 Next his—let’s call it an award winning play, because if it didn’t win something Edinburgh’s culture elite have fell asleep at the wheel—is taken up by BBC Scotland.
 The peasants up North, us, receive a fraction of the BBC budget to produce content for the fraction of the British population that are interested in that type of thing.

 Matthew Zajac gets to play his dad again, for the cameras, in his award-winning play.
-But he also gets to travel to the Ukraine where his da was born, to put on the same performance for the natives of his father’s home town.
-But the programme also becomes one of those finding about your past kind of road trips where the viewer see nice scenery and meets quaint folk that don’t speak our lingo.
+He gets to travel to his father’s birthplace which was part of Poland until 1939, then in Stalin’s pact with Hitler, became part of the Soviet Union and designated as part of the Ukraine.
+His dad, Matthew’s grandfather, was Polish, and his grandmother, Ukrainian.
+The programme also becomes one of those finding about your past kind of road trips where the viewer see nice scenery and meets quaint folk that don’t speak our lingo.
 Money for old rope.

 Ukraine used to be thought of the bread-basket of Russia.
 Soil so rich that to plant a stick was to grow a tree.
 I’m going off at a tangent here as Zajac did with his da’s story.
 His dad was buried in Inverness.
 Whisper it, as a head mason.
-He’d given up his Roman Catholicism to join the order and risen through the ranks.
+He was flexible about religion and risen through the ranks.
 (My understanding is you can be both a Roman Catholic and a Mason, as my da’s pal, Jimmy Mac, was).
 Zajac’s dad, despite coming from the Ukraine, fought with the Polish army for Britain in the second world war against their common enemy, Nazi Germany.

 It all kind of adds up.
 Before the first world war Glasgow was booming and growing at a rate faster than London.
 In the interwar years this growth declined, but it was still enough of a metropolis to take a refugee from the Ukraine and for him to find a job as a tailor in Glasgow.
 And then head to the back of beyond to Inverness to find a shop of his own, a life of his own, a new life and kids.
 It’s the refugee made good narrative.